n47h4ni3l/Stream-Deck/README.md

 bash /tmp/stream-deck-install.sh
 ```

+The installer clones the repository to `$HOME/Stream-Deck` if it isn't already present.

 The checksum check ensures the script has not been tampered with before it
 installs dependencies and launches the Stream Deck Launcher.
 ---